 Scientists have conducted immunological classic experiment, creating a bone marrow chimeras.
 Rodents were exposed, killing the bone marrow cells, and then do a bone marrow transplant from other types of mice, which allowed the animal at the same time to obtain cells with multiple genetic profiles.

-They found that mice cells deprived of caspase-8, produced lower levels of cytokines than wild type cells.
+They found that mice lacking the caspase-8 cells receive lower levels of cytokines than wild type cells.

 Scientists have investigated how the levels of specific cytokines vary in mice with caspase-8 deficiency, and showed a reduction of cytokines associated with multiple Toll-like receptors.